provo-lol/zaansverzet/content/bevrijdingstoer/bevrijdingstoer-organisatie.en.md

 ---
-title: "Liberation tour: No on is free, until Palestine is free (organisation)"
+title: "Liberation tour: No one is free, until Palestine is free (organisation)"
 description: "Stand up for the liberation of Palestine"
 date: 2024-04-03
 tags: ["Palestine", "Liberation Day", "freedom"]